Lapisbird/Research1/PINN 1 - Nonlinear PDEs/README.md

 Even now, with the long-eluded goal of a functional model achieved, I do not know precisely why my original implementations failed.
 However, having already spent many dozens of hours attempting to fix it, I have decided to no longer pursue an exact answer.
 My assumption is that it stems from some trivial error in the code that I have simply failed to catch.

+UPDATE 9/22/2023:

+I ended up spending some time trying to diagnose the reasoning behind my original PINN's failure by systemically replacing componenets with code from my new, working PINN.
+And I found the issue.

+What was it?

+The issue was that the labels had shape [n] instead of [n, 1].

+For some reason, with shape [n], the code still ran without exceptions, but result in the previously discussed failure to properly converge.

+I am certainly less than pleased that dozens of hours of work had to be spent to diagnose such a trivial error.
+However, I am also glad to have had the experience.
+Not only have I now learned to respect the subtly and fragility of the training process; code without exceptions does not equate with code without errors.
+But I have also learned and gained familiarility with much of PyTorch in a deeper way through my hunt for the issue.